Don Beard

-Donald Derek Beard (14 January 1920 – 15 July 1982) was a New Zealand cricketer who played in four Tests from 1952 to 1956.
+Donald Derek Beard (14 January 1920 – 15 July 1982) was a New Zealand cricketer who played in four Test matches from 1952 to 1956.
+He was a schoolteacher and school principal.

 Early life and career

 Don Beard grew up in the country near Palmerston North, cycling 15 miles a day to attend Palmerston North Boys' High School.
 After teacher training in Auckland, he attended Victoria University in Wellington, from where he completed a Diploma in Education in 1946 and a Master of Arts in 1948.
 His thesis was on the history of physical education in New Zealand primary schools.

 An accurate fast-medium bowler and useful lower-order batsman, Beard was selected to make his first-class debut for Wellington in the first round of Plunket Shield matches after the Second World War in December 1945, but he had not fully recovered from burns he had received while fighting a fire, and was replaced by Ray Buchan.
 He made his first-class debut a few weeks later in a friendly match against Auckland.
 He did not play Plunket Shield cricket until 1950–51, when he played for Central Districts in their inaugural match.